 The principal accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been consistently applied to all the years presented, unless otherwise stated.
+These policies have been consistently applied to all the years presented, other than the adoption of the amendment to HKAS 17 as detailed in note 2.1(a).